 The early TV hit western “The Rifleman” was the first show to feature a former professional athlete as the star.
 Chuck Connors had been a professional baseball player for the Brooklyn Dodgers and Chicago Cubs and basketball player for the Boston Celtics before becoming an Emmy nominated actor.

 For the entire run of one of the most watched shows in TV history “M.A.S.H”, it wasn’t filmed in some foreign country or studio back lot.
 It was actually filmed in Malibu, California up on a mountain about 30 minutes away from the beach.
+Wayne Rogers lived in Malibu and showed up for work every day on his bicycle.

 One of the big shows of the 1960’s was “The Twilight Zone”.
 It was written, produced, created and narrated by Rod Serling.
 CBS did not want Serling as the narrator preferring Orson Welles, but his fee was more than CBS wanted to spend so Serling wound up doing it.
 He also wrote 94 of the 156 episodes.

 Remember the detective show “Cannon” with William Conrad?
-In the background of Cannon episodes, you will always see a blue Cadillac Coupe deVille with a white top parked where it can be seen next to Cannon’s car or parked in a driveway of a home or park on the side of the street.
+In the background of Cannon episodes, you always saw a blue Cadillac Coupe deVille with a white top parked where it can be seen next to Cannon’s car or parked in a driveway of a home or park on the side of the street.
 The Caddy was Conrad’s real life car.

 Art Koch, National Features & DVD Editor, NightMoves Magazine and AAN